EESI/Complet-Plus/README.md

 The arguments for the script are: the clustering results file that the user wishes to run Complet+ on, the FASTA file of sequences, and the name of the new clustering results file that Complet+ will make.

 The user may also specify the options they wish to run MMseqs2's search with, as a string.
 This string is passed straight to the MMseqs2 *search* call, so any options that are availble to MMseqs2 search are available for use.
-If the user wishes to reduce the amount of merging Complet+ does, they can lower the e-value threshold.
+If the user wishes to increase the amount of merging Complet+ does, they can increase the e-value threshold from its default value of [-e 1.000E-03].

 For example, let's say we have a clustering results file called ***defaultClusters.tsv***, a FASTA file called ***allSeqs.fasta***, and we would like the resultant file to be called ***completClusters.tsv***.
 To run Complet+ with using a MMseqs2 ***search sensitivity of 1*** and an ***e-value threshold of 0.1***, the command would look like the following: